Fonglulu/demo_readdoc/docs/source/tutorial/MPI101/monte-carlo.rst

     }

-**Parallel Monte Carlo Pi Approximation:** To parallelize the Monte Carlo method, we can divide the work among multiple processors.
+**Parallel Monte Carlo Pi Approximation:** To parallelise the Monte Carlo method, we can divide the work among multiple processors.
 Each processor generates a subset of the total random samples and counts the number of samples that fall within the unit circle.
 The final approximation of Pi is obtained by summing the counts from all processors and dividing by the total number of samples.

+Our first MPI code will look like this:

 .. code-block:: c
     :linenos: